XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/capacity-planning.md

 Set the `node_size` based on your server's expected load and the amount of memory you can make available to `rippled`.

-The node size is talking about how big of an object to treat as one "node" in the ledger's underlying tree structure.
-It's not directly configuring storage or RAM, but it affects how much RAM your server uses and how fast your server can fetch things from disk.

-For example, think of node size as the size of cardboard boxes you use to ship vases from a warehouse to your store.
-A larger cardboard box means that you can ship more vases at once with fewer trips from the warehouse.
-A large node size means that you can get more `rippled` transaction data, for example, with fewer trips to disk storage.

-However, with a larger box, you also need to include more packing material to keep the vases from breaking during shipping, which takes up precious space in the box.
-Likewise, with a larger node size, you can get a lot of transaction data, but the data may also contain `rippled` start up information and ledger reports, which takes up precious RAM that can't be used for the subset of data you're actually using.

-A part of tuning these configurations is about choosing the right node size so that the subset of data you're actually using can be retrieved in the fewest trips to disk storage, while also ensuring that all of it, including other data you aren't using right now, can fit in your available RAM.

 Ripple recommends you always use the largest node size your available RAM can support.
 See the following table for recommended settings.

 #### Recommendation